 There a number of coolers similar to Yeti coolers on the market.
 However, there is only one product line that is constantly ranked by customers as the best coolers on the market, and those coolers are made by Yeti.
 This Yeti cooler has a capacity to holds 26-12oz. cans, as well as a 35 lb. bag of ice.

-Like the Grizzly 40-Quart Cooler, the Yeti Tundra 45 Cooler is constructed with roto-tough plastic for durability, non-slip rubber feet to ensure that the cooler stays put, and heavily-insulated walls.
+Unlike Grizzly coolers which are made right here in the USA , many Yeti coolers are made in the Philippines.
+However, like the Grizzly 40-Quart Cooler, the Yeti Tundra 45 Cooler is constructed with roto-tough plastic for durability, non-slip rubber feet to ensure that the cooler stays put, and heavily-insulated walls.
 Also, the Yeti Tundra 45 Cooler is nearly indestructible and is IGBC certified like the Grizzly 40-Quart Cooler.
 It has the rope handles, like the Grizzly 40-Quart Cooler, allowing for easy carry during your outdoor adventures.
 There is a slight difference on the rope handles with the Grizzly, and that is they are contoured to fit a had, have a canvas cover on nylon rope, and a rubberized texture on the handle.
 The Yeti is simply a plastic cylinder insert on the nylon rope handle.
-If you are wondering where Yeti coolers are made, it is the same place Grizzly coolers are made: right in the USA (although some Yeti coolers are made in Phillipines as well).

 One of the most obvious differences between the Grizzly 40-Quart Cooler and the Yeti Tundra 45 Cooler is the price.
 While the Grizzly 40-Quart Cooler is average priced, the Yeti Tundra 45 Cooler is priced slightly higher.